The Legal Considerations of Moving Data to the Cloud.

 In this webinar, Todd will describe the current data security environment in the United States, while Chantal will discuss the international trends that impact cross-border data transfers.
 The three of us will then talk about the technological solutions that are currently available to address both those needs when moving sensitive data to the cloud.

 We hope to address the top questions that both Chantal and Todd have been asked whenever they speak or write about cloud security.
 Because of our unique position as a multi-vendor platform for cloud security, we will share what we’ve learned about the currently available technology and the trends we see in response to new threats and new requirements.

 Some of the question we will cover include:

 - Regulations require that data be protected at a level commensurate to its sensitivity, which may mean varying levels of safeguards.
 How can that be accommodated technologically?
 Can it be done in the cloud?

-- As cyber attacks become more sophisticated, how do regulators assess accountability and what are the technological measures that constitute a minimum of due diligence?
+- As cyber attacks become more sophisticated, how do regulators assess accountability?
+What are the technological measures that constitute a minimum of due diligence?
 What is the customers responsibility when data is in the cloud?

-We will also discuss the new legal requirements in the United States, Europe and China concerning anonymization, data destruction and, if we have time, some of the choices companies must make in response to ransomware.
+We will also discuss the new legal requirements in the United States, Europe, and China concerning data anonymization, data destruction, and some of the choices companies must make in response to ransomware.